cr-xu/cr-xu.github.io/content/tutorials.md

 ## Reinforcement Learning

 1. Demonstration of using reinforcement learning to control the linear accelerator ARES, originally given at the RL4AA'23 workshop [(indico link)](https://indico.scc.kit.edu/event/3280/overview).
+The tutorial is further presented at the 4th ICFA Beam Dynamics ML-Workshop [(indico link)](https://www.indico.kr/event/47/overview) and the 12th MT-ARD-ST3 pre-meeting machine learning workshop [(indico link)](https://indico.desy.de/event/44715/).
-Link to the tutorial [GitHub repository](https://github.com/RL4AA/RL4AA23)
+   - Link to the tutorial [GitHub repository](https://github.com/RL4AA/RL4AA23)
 2. Using Meta-RL and GP-MPC to tune the orbit of the AWAKE accelerator, originally given at the RL4AA'24 workshop [(indico link)](https://indico.scc.kit.edu/event/3746/).
-Link to the tutorial [GitHub repository](https://github.com/RL4AA/rl4aa24-tutorial)
+   - Link to the tutorial [GitHub repository](https://github.com/RL4AA/rl4aa24-tutorial)